 In early spring we offer a 2 Day Short Course on Beekeeping covering all aspects of the craft from A to Z. Taught by our most experienced members, the class is very popular and draws attendees from all around the mid-Atlantic states.
 In addition, attendees hear from scientists and researchers about the latest findings in bee science and colony management study.

 Our Mentor Program offers new and casual beekeepers the opportunity to learn and employ apiary practices which lead to healthy bee colonies and highest quality hive product.
 These at-the-hive teaching sessions are designed to help new beekeepers develop a best practice approach to hive care and serve to promote enjoyment in beekeeping.
-Our Queen Rearing Class takes beekeeping to the next level by teaching enrollees how to grow their own queens to create new colonies or rejuvinate old ones.
+Our occasional Queen Rearing Class takes beekeeping to the next level by teaching enrollees how to grow their own queens to create new colonies or rejuvenate old ones.

 Bees are susceptible to disease and pests.
 Knowing what to look for and how to treat problems is an important aspect of beekeeping.
 To support our best practice approach we offer members a Healthy Hive Review at any time.
 Staffed by advanced level beekeepers, these volunteers review member hives to assess bee health and teach best practices.
 By providing this service we hope to identify new threats early and reduce colony losses from disease and other factors.

 To keep the public up to date about beekeeping we have a Speakers Bureau of knowledgeable members who talk bees to local civic groups, 4H Clubs, church groups, garden centers, schools, farmers markets and other organizations.
 If you would like to host a bee talk, send an email to BeeTalk.